Tune Smart Connections scoring and ranking algorithms

 Score algorithms decide the primary relevance score for each candidate.

-Start with Cosine Similarity as the baseline.
+For tuning comparisons, use Cosine Similarity as the baseline.

 Move to feedback or metadata weighting after you observe noisy, under-weighted, or over-weighted results.